 - Training and Education.
 In partnership with nonprofit, education, business and government sectors, WLI programs provide short-term training, workshops, mentorships and higher education opportunities for women.

 - Curricula.
-IIE develops customized curricula for targeted audiences from underserved women to emerging and established women leaders.
+IIE develops customized curricula for targeted audiences from undeserved women to emerging and established women leaders.

 - Leadership.
 Our community grants programs empower leaders to use their new-found skills and knowledge to extend their work and make a lasting impact on local communities.